Potrero Power Plant

 The site has a long history of industrial use and has environmental impacts associated with this industrial past.
 The primary impacts at the site are associated with leftover MGP residues.
 MGPs produced a variety of byproducts, some of which were useful and marketable, such as coal tar and lampblack.
 The byproducts that could not be sold were removed for disposal or remained at the MGP site.
-Residue found at some MGP sites is comprised of many chemicals, including polycyclic aromatic hydrocarbons (PAHs) and volatile organic compounds (VOCs).
+Residue found at some MGP sites is comprised of various chemicals, including polycyclic aromatic hydrocarbons (PAHs) and volatile organic compounds (VOCs).

 Heavy metals have also been detected in site soil, along with naturally occurring asbestos, both of which can be associated with fill material or the serpentinite bedrock located beneath the site and surrounding area.
-Petroleum hydrocarbons have been found in soil and groundwater.
+Petroleum hydrocarbons have been identified in soil and groundwater.

 What is the status of the remediation of the property?

 PG&E has made significant progress on the environmental investigation and remediation of the Former Potrero Power Plant Site.
 The site has been divided into seven work areas to facilitate the remediation process.
 This allows us to investigate and remediate each area independently, and not delay work toward redevelopment in some areas, while conducting necessary work or studies in other areas.
 In 2012, we finished remediation work in two of the seven project areas: the Hoe Down Yard and the Switchyard and General Construction Yard Area.
 PG&E, NRG and the Water Board are continuing efforts to finalize closure documents for the Station A Area, another large area of the site.
 This leaves work in four remaining areas: the Northeast Area, the Offshore Sediment Area, the Tank Farm, and the Power Generation Facility.
 Visit the Cleanup Areas and Recent Activities page for an area-by-area overview of recent activities across the site.